231sm/Eval_Multi-Step_Reasoning/README.md

 # Rethinking-Answer-Calibration-For-Multi-Step-Reasoning
 Comprehensive Evaluation On Answer Calibration For Multi-Step Reasoning

-This repository is an offical project for the ARR 2024 submission ``Rethinking Answer Calibration For Multi-Step Reasoning''.
+This repository is an offical project for the ARR 2024 submission ''Towards A Unified View of Answer Calibration for Multi-Step Reasoning''.

 ## Usage